epruesse/ARB/trunk/UNIT_TESTER/README.txt

       it will abort the test as failed!
       Just change TEST_ASSERT_BROKEN back into TEST_ASSERT then.

-      Set WARN_LEVEL to 0 in Makefile.setup to disable warnings.
+      Set WARN_LEVEL to 0 in Makefile.setup.local to disable warnings.

    Missing tests: